Find Healthcare Schools

 What You Need to Know About Environmental Science, Protection, or Health Technician

-Job Description: Perform laboratory and field tests to monitor the environment and investigate sources of pollution, including those that affect health, under the direction of an environmental scientist, engineer, or other specialist.
+Career Description Perform laboratory and field tests to monitor the environment and investigate sources of pollution, including those that affect health, under the direction of an environmental scientist, engineer, or other specialist.
 May collect samples of gases, soil, water, and other materials for testing.

-Environmental Science, Protection, or Health Technician Responsibilities
+List of Environmental Science, Protection, or Health Technician Job Duties

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.